S-furi/uni-internship/README.md

 - [`Dataframe`](https://github.com/Kotlin/dataframe)
 - [`Multik`](https://github.com/Kotlin/multik)
 - [`Lets-Plot`](https://github.com/JetBrains/lets-plot-kotlin)
-- No libraries were found that accomplish what Xarray does.
+- No libraries were found for what Xarray does.

 ## Tools
 For this project, as well as the above libraries, [Kotlin Jupyter Kernel](https://github.com/Kotlin/kotlin-jupyter)